Introduction: Card Stock Delta Jet

 Step 2: Get Materials

 Again, you will need card stock for printing.
 You will need scissors.
-Your may want to use a matte knife, along with a straight edge, to make cuts.
+You may want to use a matte knife (or other blade tool), along with a metal ruler, to make cuts.
 If you have never used a matte knife, ask an adult for assistance and use it with caution.
-Put a durable material under the card stock before cutting it with a matte knife so the table won't be damaged.
-Other materials you'll need are glue, clear tape, and two paper clips.
+Other materials you'll need are glue, clear tape, and two small paper clips (no. 1).
 The type of glue you use is up to you.
 Basic white glue will work, and has the advantage of being non-toxic.

 Step 3: Read the Directions